nix-community/disko/docs/reference.md

    ```

    The script will generate the actual image outside of the nix store in the current working directory.
-   The create image names depend on the names used in `disko.disks` attrset in the NixOS configuration.
+   The create image names depend on the names used in `disko.devices.disk` attrset in the NixOS configuration.
    In our code example it will produce the following image:

    ```